cisco-en-programmability/catalyst-center-ansible-iac/README.md

  cd dnac_ansible_workflows
 ```

-Pull the latest master from the repo
+Pull the latest master from the repo if you have already cloned.
 ```bash
     git pull origin master
 ```

 ## Contributing
 Contributions are welcome!
 To contribute to this project, follow these steps: